SHGoldfarb/SGFundamentals/README.md

 A web app that lets you share your study material, along with answers and comments for everyone to see and contribute.
 You can see it working on [sgfundamentals.herokuapp.com](https://sgfundamentals.herokuapp.com/).

+To test as a normal user, log in as `user: user1; password: user`, or if you want to log as admin `user: admin; password: admin`.

 ## Template

 Template built with [koa](http://koajs.com/) for IIC2513 - Tecnologías y Aplicaciones Web, Pontificia Universidad Católica de Chile.